Cohoes-Gardner I. Haff, 96, of Cohoes, passed away peacefully on May 9 at Ellis Hospital with family by his side.

 Please visit www.mcloughlinmason.com

-To send flowers to Gardner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gardner I. Haff, please visit our floral store.